Shivayetii/python/elks/logstash/notes/README.md

            * In our case we  need logstash image for that by we need to pull the image from docker-hub

-           * If we want to deployee our image in our custom-network first we need to create network we can also
+           * If we want to deploy our image in our custom-network first we need to create network we can also

              deployee our image in default network for that no need to create any network by using normal commands